seabopo/LowCostAKS/01_components.md

 [B-Series](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) VM SKUs because they are very budget-friendly, starting around $30/month for both Linux and Windows.
-However, Microsoft no longer allows the use of B-Series VMs as System Nodes for an AKS cluster because of performance issues with the scheduler, so another SKU has to be used.
+However, Microsoft no longer allows the use of B-Series VMs as System Nodes for an AKS cluster because of performance issues with the scheduler, so another SKU has to be used (see [Restricted VM sizes](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes)).
+Microsoft also requires at least 2 CPUs and 4GB of RAM for a node.

-The following list contains lower-cost, General Purpose SKUs that support Local (Ephemeral) Storage as of 12/15/2024.
-Unfortunately the cheapest usable VM Size for the system node pool is now almost double the cost of the equivalent B-Series SKUs at around $50 (ARM) or $60 (x64) per month.
+The following list (compiled on 12/15/2024) contains lower-cost, General Purpose SKUs that support Local (Ephemeral) Storage and the 2 CPU / 4GB RAM AKS node requirements.
+Unfortunately the cheapest
+usable VM Size for the system node pool is now almost double the cost of the equivalent B-Series SKUs at around $50 (ARM) or $60 (x64) per month.

 | VM Size       |vCPUs| RAM |Disks|IOPS |LocalDisk   |Lnx24 |Lnx4 |Win24 |Win4 | Notes |
 |---------------|-----|-----|-----|-----|------------|------|-----|------|-----|-------|